ReVanced/revanced-patches/README.md

 Thank you for considering contributing to ReVanced Patches.
 You can find the contribution guidelines [here](CONTRIBUTING.md).

-### 📃 Documentation

-The documentation provides the fundamentals of patches and everything necessary to create your own patch from scratch.
-You can find it [here](https://github.com/ReVanced/revanced-patches/tree/docs/docs).

 ### 🛠️ Building

 In order to build ReVanced Patches, you can follow the [ReVanced documentation](https://github.com/ReVanced/revanced-documentation).